necolas/idiomatic-css/README.md

 }
 ```

-Larger teams may prefer the simplicity and ease-of-mainteance that comes with
+Larger teams may prefer the simplicity and ease-of-maintenance that comes with
 alphabetical ordering.

 #### Exceptions and slight deviations